arduino/docs-content/content/arduino-cloud/01.guides/09.google-home/google-home.md

 ### Upload Sketch

-Upload the following sketch to your Arduino board.
+Navigate to the Sketch tab and upload the following sketch to your Arduino board.

 ```arduino